apache/zeppelin/docs/display.md

 <br />
 #### Display as Html

-If ouput starts with %html, it interpreted as a html code.
+If output starts with %html, it is interpreted as an html code.

 <img src="../assets/themes/zeppelin/img/screenshots/display_html.png" />

 <br />
 #### Display as Table, Chart

-If ouput starts with %table, it interpreted as a table.
+If output starts with %table, it is interpreted as a table.
 Table can be seen as chart.

 Output's format should be, row separated by '\n' (newline) and column separated by '\t' (tab).
 First row is header.

 <img src="../assets/themes/zeppelin/img/screenshots/display_table.png" />

-If table contents start with %html, it is interpreted as a HTML.
+If table contents start with %html, it is interpreted as an HTML.

 <img src="../assets/themes/zeppelin/img/screenshots/display_table_html.png" />